cfurrow/cfurrow.github.io/_posts/2016-10-02-phaser-js-wave-example.md

   }, this);
 },
 ```

+Giving `Math.sin` an x-value, outputs a y-value at that x.
+As x increases, the y value oscillates up and down.
+If you were to plot these y values for every x value from 0 to 10, let's say, you'd see a wave-like pattern emerge.
+This is obviously perfect for what we are trying to accomplish here!

+In our case, we give `Math.sin` and x-value that is composed of two things: the current wave's number, `i` and a counter (`this.count`) that increments by 0.1 every time a frame is drawn to the screen (30-60 times per second!).
+After getting the y-value out of `Math.sin(x)`, we multiply that value by 5 to increase the height (amplitude) of the wave.
+If we did not multiple, we'd have very tiny wave motions and I wanted the waves to appear to be large and rolling.

 ## Boat and waves should collide
 Now that the waves are moving, we need a way to collide them with a boat.
 Phaser has built-in physics that can handle this by creating a "physics body" for each element that needs to interact with the physics engine.
 In our case, since the boat, and each wave are going to collide, that means all of those elements will need a physics body attached to it.
 By default, the physics body is square and is most often referred to as a "hit box".
 But, for our purposes, I thought I'd try to use a circle, and you'll see why in a little bit.